Infinitesimal rational actions: Actions of finite group schemes

 \begin{defi}[Generically free action] Let $G$ be a finite $k$-group scheme and $X$ be an irreducible $k$-scheme with a $G$-action.
 We say that the action is \textit{generically free} if it satisfies one of the above equivalent conditions. \end{defi}

 \begin{rmk} When $G$ is a finite constant group acting on a variety, if the action is faithful then it is automatically generically free.
 This fails in general for $G$ a finite $k$-group scheme.
 For example the action $\alpha_p^2\times_k\A^1_k\rightarrow\A^1_k$ given by $(a,b)\cdot x\mapsto x+ax^p+b$ is faithful (there is no non-trivial $k$-subgroup of $\alpha_p^2$ acting trivially) but not generically free, in fact the stabilizer of the generic point $\eta$ is $\stab_G(\eta)=\spec\left(k(x)[S,T]/(x^pS+T,S^p,T^p)\right)$.
-The result is known to be true for diagonalizable $k$-group schemes (we also give a proof in Corollary \ref{freeifffaith}).
-Moreover we show that it holds, for instance, for infinitesimal commutative unipotent subgroup schemes of the $k$-group scheme of Witt vectors (see Remark \ref{wittvectors}). \end{rmk}
+Faithful actions coincide with generically free actions also for diagonalizable $k$-group schemes (this is known and we also give a proof in Corollary \ref{freeifffaith}).
+Moreover, we show that this property holds, for instance, for infinitesimal commutative unipotent subgroup schemes of the $k$-group scheme of Witt vectors (see Remark \ref{wittvectors}). \end{rmk}

-\begin{prop} Let $G$ be a $k$-group scheme and $X$ be a $k$-variety with a $G$-action.
+\begin{prop} Let $G$ be a finite $k$-group scheme and $X$ be a $k$-variety with a $G$-action.
 The $G$-action is generically free if and only if the induced $G_{\overline{k}}$-action on $X_{\overline{k}}$ is generically free. \end{prop}

 \begin{proof} Let $\eta\colon \spec(k(\eta))\rightarrow X$ be the generic point of $X$.
 Since $X$ is geometrically integral, then the generic point of $X_{\overline{k}}$ is the base change $\overline{\eta}\colon \spec\left(k(\eta)\otimes_k\overline{k}\right)\rightarrow X_{\overline{k}}$ (see for example \cite[Chapter 3, Corollary 2.14]{Liu}).
 Therefore, by general properties of the base change, we have that the stabilizer of $\overline{\eta}$ is where $\stab_G(\eta)$ is the stabilizer of $\eta.$ Now, since $k(\eta)\hookrightarrow k(\eta)\otimes_k\overline{k}$ is faithfully flat (it is a field extension since $X$ is geometrically integral), then $\stab_{G_{\overline{k}}}(\overline{\eta})$ is trivial (i.e. isomorphic to $\spec\left(k(\eta)\otimes_k\overline{k}\right)$) if and only if $\stab_G(\eta)$ is trivial (i.e. isomorphic to $\spec(k(\eta))$), as wished. \end{proof}